 Minutes- Minutes were taken and typed by Heather Hess.

-Minutes from the August 9, 2022 were read and approved with a Motion by Craig Spewak and 2nd by Don Miller
+Minutes from the August 9, 2022 were read, passed and approved with a Motion by Craig Spewak and 2nd by Don Miller

 Bill List-Michele Gogolski- An addition was added to include a bill for HALO Hauling of $3500.00.
 A Motion was made by Craig Spewak and 2nd by Jane Varcoe to approve the bills with the addition.
 The Motion was approved unanimously.